An Introduction to Quantum Computing, Without the Physics

 \subsection{The no-cloning principle}

 Because measurement destroys the quantum state, it is natural to look for a way to create a copy of a quantum state.
 If a clone could be created, it would be possible to perform measurements on the clone, so that the original state would not be destroyed.
 Furthermore, cloning would allow us to take several measurements of the same set of qubits without having to repeat the circuit that creates the quantum state.
-However, it turns out that cloning is impossible: this is a direct consequence of the properties of quantum gates. \begin{proposition} Let $\ket{\psi}$ be an arbitrary quantum state on $n$ qubits.
-There does not exist a unitary matrix that maps $\ket{\psi} \otimes \ket{0}_n$ to $\ket{\psi} \otimes \ket{\psi}$. \end{proposition} \optbox{ \begin{proof} Suppose there exists such a unitary $U$.
-Then for any two quantum states $\ket{\psi}, \ket{\phi}$ on $n$ qubits, we have:
+However, it turns out that cloning is impossible: this is a direct consequence of the properties of quantum gates, in particular the fact that gates are unitary matrices. \begin{proposition} Let $\ket{\psi}$ be an arbitrary quantum state on $q$ qubits.
+There does not exist a unitary matrix that maps $\ket{\psi}_q \otimes \ket{\vec{0}}_q$ to $\ket{\psi}_q \otimes \ket{\psi}_q$. \end{proposition} \optbox{ \begin{proof} Suppose there exists such a unitary $U$.
+Then for any two quantum states $\ket{\psi}_q, \ket{\phi}_q$, we have: